Existence and uniqueness for stochastic 2D Euler flows with bounded vorticity: The deterministic case

-is the unique solution to $z_t=z_0+\int^t_0C\gamma(z_s)ds$ ($t_0$ is the time such that $z(t_0)=1$).
-This gives the desired regularity.
+By a comparison result, $|\psi_t(x)-\psi_t(x')|\le z^{L_u}(t,|x-x'|)$ (recall that $z^\lambda$ is the unique solution to $z_t=z_0+\int^t_0\lambda\gamma(z_s)ds$).
+The bound \eqref{est_z} for $z$ gives the desired regularity.
 The invertibility and the continuity of the inverse map are due to the classical cocycle law, so that the inverse flow of $\psi_t$ is $\psi_{-t}$.
 The measure-preserving property follows by a simple approximation argument, see the proof of Lemma \ref{stocauxlemma} in the stochastic case. \end{proof}

-Now we use the Picard iteration scheme to prove the existence and the uniqueness of solutions to (\ref{Eulerflow}).
+Now we use the Picard iteration scheme to prove the existence and the uniqueness of solutions to \eqref{Eulerflow}.
 Consider the set

-It is a complete metric space, endowed with the distance $dist(\psi^1,\psi^2)=\sup_{[0,T]}\int_{\mt^2}|\psi^1_t(x)-\psi^2_t(x)|dx$.
-For any $\psi$ in $M$, define $G(\psi)$ as the unique flow solution to (\ref{linearized}) with $u=u^\psi$, i.e.
+It is a complete metric space, endowed with the distance $dist(\psi^1,\psi^2)=\sup_{[0,T]}\int_{\mt^2}|\psi^1_t(x)-\psi^2_t(x)|\,dx$.
+For any $\psi$ in $M_T$, define $G(\psi)$ as the unique flow solution to \eqref{linearized} with $u=u^\psi$, i.e.